-1. When giving information to the community, a councillor must accurately represent the policies and decisions of the Council.

-2. A councillor must not knowingly misrepresent information that he or she has obtained in the course of his or her duties.

-3. A councillor must not speak on behalf of the Council unless specifically authorised or delegated by the Mayor or Lord Mayor.

-4. A councillor must clearly indicate when he or she is putting forward his or her personal views.

-5. A councillor's personal views must not be expressed publicly in such a way as to undermine the decisions of the Council or bring the Council into disrepute.

-6. A councillor must show respect when expressing personal views publicly.

-7. The personal conduct of a councillor must not reflect, or have the potential to reflect, adversely on the reputation of the Council.
+- When giving information to the community, an Elected Member must accurately represent the policies and decisions of the Council. - 2.
+An Elected Member must not knowingly misrepresent information that he or she has obtained in the course of his or her duties. - 3.
+An Elected Member must not speak on behalf of the Council unless specifically authorised or delegated by the Mayor or Lord Mayor. - 4.
+An Elected Member must clearly indicate when he or she is putting forward his or her personal views. - 5.
+A Elected Members personal views must not be expressed publicly in such a way as to undermine the decisions of the Council or bring the Council into disrepute. - 6.
+An Elected Member must show respect when expressing personal views publicly. - 7.
+The personal conduct of an Elected Member must not reflect, or have the potential to reflect, adversely on the reputation of the Council.

-8. When representing the Council on external bodies, a councillor must strive to understand the basis of the appointment and be aware of the ethical and legal responsibilities attached to such an appointment.
+8. When representing the Council on external bodies, an Elected Member must strive to understand the basis of the appointment and be aware of the ethical and legal responsibilities attached to such an appointment.